 Q: Can I use a kitchen scale to measure fluid ounces?

 A: Yes, many digital kitchen scales have a fluid ounce setting that allows you to measure liquids by weight.
-However, it's important to calibrate the scale and use the correct density conversion factor for the liquid you're measuring.
+On the flip side, you'll want to calibrate the scale and use the correct density conversion factor for the liquid you're measuring.

 Q: What if a recipe calls for "2 ounces" without specifying fluid or weight?